Definition | Other Butter vs. Grass-Fed Butter | Benefits | Conclusion | FAQ | Studies

 Moreover, you need milk from grass-fed grazing cows to produce grass-fed butter.

-Grass-fed cows can graze on green, grassy pastures, which are their best source of nutrition.
+Grass-fed cows can graze on green, grassy pastures, their best nutrition source.
 Since cows are physiologically suitable for this type of feeding, grass-fed milk is necessary to make the best butter.

 Because those cows are fed on the grass in summer and hay in winter, grass-fed milk is often called hay milk.
 Moreover, they produce grass-fed cream, which can then be processed into grass-fed butter.